Your Guide to Knitted and Crocheted Chemo Hats and Other Items for Cancer Patients

 “Knitted Knockers are special handmade breast prostheses for women who have undergone mastectomies or other procedures to the breast.
 Traditional breast prosthetics are usually expensive, heavy, sweaty and uncomfortable.
 They typically require special bras or camisoles with pockets and can’t be worn for weeks after surgery.
 Knitted Knockers on the other hand are soft, comfortable, beautiful and when placed in a regular bra they take the shape and feel of a real breast.
 Our special volunteer knitters provide these free to those requesting them.” – The Knitted Knockers Website

-The knitted and crocheted breast prosthesis patterns and supplies can be found on the Knitted Knockers website.
+The official Knitted Knockers organization provides free breast prosthesis patterns for knitters and crocheters.
+Supplies can be found on the Knitted Knockers website.

 Your Guide to Knitted and Crocheted Chemo Hats and Other Items for Cancer Patients

-Prayer shawls – which can also be called healing shawls, care shawls, etc. – is basically a shawl or wrap given to someone as a sign that you’re praying for them, care for them, and are thinking of them.
+Prayer shawls – which can also be called healing shawls, care shawls, etc. – are a shawl or wrap given to someone as a sign that you’re praying for them, care for them, and are thinking of them.
+Ideal yarns for prayer shawls will be soft, warm, and not too heavy.
+We recommend GentleBliss for elegant drape, and Cotton Alpaca Tweed for cozy warmth.

-While any shawl or wrap can be given as a prayer shawl, we’ve included some free knitting and crochet patterns that have been made specifically to serve as prayer or healing shawls:
+While any shawl or wrap can be given as a prayer shawl, here are some free knitting and crochet patterns that have been made specifically to serve as prayer or healing shawls:

 Colorful Hugs Prayer Shawl – This colorful shawl is sure to make anyone smile!